hangedmandesign/merrow/README.md

 # MerrowStandard.cs Code Structure
 This is a short overview of the code structure, contained in the class *MerrowStandard:Form*.
 Comments in the code explain each section in more detail.
-* Variable declarations and small arrays.
+* Variable declarations.
 New winforms objects should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
+Large arrays should be stored in DataStore.cs, not here.
   - "library" is the imported DataStore.cs
   - "fix_crc" is the connected crc64.dll
   - Prefixes "rnd","qua","exp" are winforms objects in the *Quest 64 Randomizer* tab